RacingTornado/fx2lib/examples/fast_uart/readme.md

 sudo minicom -H -w fastuart

 You should have the parameters of fastuart set to 115200.
 You should see the values on the terminal.

+The PA2 pin must be connected to the rx pin on the serial adaptor.